-I had a different (better) table runner on the table until the other day when Sophia and her friend spilled hot chocolate all over it.
+I had a different (better) table runner on the table until the other day when my daughter and her friend spilled hot chocolate all over it.
 It is not yet out of the laundry.
 This one will just have to do for now.

 To the left of the table is the hutch.
 I decked it out with boughs of holly, some peppermint striped candles, and this fun Christmas tree shaped candle holder.
 Instead of candles, I used glass Christmas balls on it.

 I didn’t do much with the inside of the hutch.
-I really do need to arrange it better anyway.
+It needs to be arranged better anyway.
 But I did put my Precious Moments nativity set inside.
-The Maestro started buying me pieces of it when we were very first married.
+My husband started buying me pieces of it when we were very first married.
 I would get a piece of the nativity each Christmas for about the first five years of our marriage.
 My personal style and taste has evolved much since then, but I still love this nativity set because so much sentimentality is attached to it.

 Next to the hutch is the doorway to the kitchen, and next to the doorway is a tallboy where I keep linens and other various items.

 I designed the printable specifically to match those Christmas trees.
-If you are interested in printing one for yourself, you may do it here: Six Christmas Printables Based on Beloved Christmas Hymns.
+If you are interested in printing one for yourself, click here: Six Christmas Printables Based on Beloved Christmas Hymns.